-- All pieces must meet the standards for basic eligibility in 243.2.0 through 243.4.0 and specific eligibility in 243.6.0, Additional Eligibility Standards for Enhanced Carrier Route Standard Mail Letters.
+- All pieces must meet the standards for basic eligibility in 243.2.0 through 243.4.0 and specific eligibility in 243.6.0.
 Nonprofit Enhanced Carrier Route Standard Mail must meet the additional eligibility standards in 703.1.0. - b.
 All pieces in each mailing must be in the letter-size processing category.
 Unless excepted by standard, letter-size pieces must be prepared in letter trays. - c.
-All pieces must meet the applicable general preparation standards in 2.0 through 4.0 and 202, Elements on the Face of a Mailpiece, and the following: - 1.
-Pieces must be sequenced according to 6.8, Delivery Sequence Standards. - 2.
-Pieces with a simplified address format must meet the standards in 602.3.0, Use of Alternative Addressing.
+All pieces must meet the applicable general preparation standards in 2.0 through 4.0 and 202, and the following: - 1.
+Pieces must be sequenced according to 6.8. - 2.
+Pieces with a simplified address format must meet the standards in 602.3.0. - d.

-- d.
 All pieces in the mailing must meet the specific sortation and preparation standards in 6.0 or the palletization standards in 705.8.0. - e.
-Sortation determines price eligibility as specified in 243.6.0, Additional Eligibility Standards for Enhanced Carrier Route Standard Mail Letters.
+Sortation determines price eligibility as specified in 243.6.0.